Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 ## Media Controller Display Mode Attributes

-The following table lists all the display mode attributes the client can receive and send command:
+The following table lists all the display mode attributes the client can receive and send the command to:

 **Table: Media controller display mode attributes**